jml/holborn/models/README.md

 ./manage.py migrate
 ```

-For all other use cases read the excellent django docs.
+For all other use cases read the excellent [Django docs](https://docs.djangoproject.com/en/1.10/).

 # Important final step: